-- Outline the components used to conduct a discounted cash flow analysis - Calculate market value using DCF analysis
+- Outline the components used to conduct a discounted cash flow analysis - Calculate market value using DCF analysis - Calculate investment value using DCF analysis

-Lesson 4: Lease analysis
+Lesson 5: Lease Analysis

 Many of the concepts discussed thus far can also be applied to analysis of leases.
 Discounted cash flow analysis is a key tool to determine the financial impact lease terms and concessions have on property income.
 The real value of leases drives cash flow, which in turn drives property value.